It's your choice

 Finished NewsWise?

-If you are finishing the NewsWise project here, we invite you to discuss with your class what they learned and enjoyed about the project.
-Please complete this short survey, telling us about your and your pupils' experiences of the project.
+If you are finishing the NewsWise project here, please complete this short survey, telling us about your and your pupils' experiences of the project.

 Not finished yet?
 Keep going to the next lesson!
 You'll find the survey in the plenary of lesson 15.